Are you looking for a ferret flea treatment?

 Check Ferret’s Fur

-The best way to know if your ferret has fleas is to check the fur and I recommend doing that when they sleep because they are energetic.
+The best way to know if your ferret has fleas is to check the fur and I recommend doing that when ferrets sleep because they are energetic.
 Start with the back.
 Slowly go through his fur from the neck all the way to the tail.
 Be gentle, you don’t want to wake up your ferret.
 When the backside is over, slowly flip your ferret on his back and repeat with the belly.

 Chances are that fleas will be hiding in the back and not on the belly, but it is always a good idea to check everything.
 If there are small black dots in his fur, that means something is wrong.
 Those black dots are flea droppings.
 If you can, check your ferret from head to toe with patience you will probably find fleas as well.